DTM9025/LE-Launcher/README.md

 ## Requirements

-This program requires the `.NET Framework 4.8 Runtime` to be installed.
-This should be included by default in updated Windows 10/11.
+This program requires the `.NET Framework 4.0 Runtime` or higher to be installed.
+This should be included by default in Windows 11/10/8 and should be installed in most Windows 7 instances.
 If this is not the case, then you can download the runtime (or tell users to download the runtime) from [here](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net48).

 Due to this, this program only works for Windows 7 and up.
 In addition, the release binaries only work for 32bit executables.

-However, the code here should still compile in earlier versions up to `.NET Framework 4.0`.
-That version is end-of-life, but if needed you can simply edit the project to use `.NET Framework 4.0` as in the original Locale Emulator program.

 ## Example Usage